spritz/spritz/README.md

 - [ ] `combineLatest(Publishers)` - for each stream grab latest value and pass through a function and pass on result of function this happens anytime an item is received on any stream. onComplete if all onComplete, onError if any onError
 - [ ] `withLatestFrom(Publisher,Publishers)` - for a primary stream, any time an item appears combine it with latest from other streams using function to produce new item. onComplete if all onComplete, onError if any onError
 - [ ] `zip(Publishers)` - select N-th value of each stream and combine them using a function. onComplete if all onComplete, onError if any onError
-- [ ] `firstEmitting(Publisher...)` or `selectFirstEmitting(Publisher...)` - wait for first publisher to emit a value, select publisher and then cancel other publishers and pass on signals from selected publisher
+- [ ] `firstEmitting(Publisher...)` or `selectFirstEmitting(Publisher...)` or `race(Publisher...)` - wait for first publisher to emit a value, select publisher and then cancel other publishers and pass on signals from selected publisher

 **Accumulating Processors** (Takes 1 or more values from a single streams and combine) (a.k.a horizontal merging operations as it combines values within streams)